Courses by semester

 Seminar in Ecology and Evolution of Infectious Diseases

 Graduate-level discussion of the ecology, epidemiology, genetics, and evolution of infectious disease in animal and plant systems.
 Weekly discussion of research papers published in the primary scientific literature.
 Participation in discussion and presentation of at least one paper required for course credit.
+Full details for BIOEE 6900 - Seminar in Ecology and Evolution of Infectious Diseases |

 Fall, Spring. |